-- 1. To elect the eight director nominees named in the Proxy Statement to hold office until the next annual meeting of shareholders; - 2.
-To ratify the appointment of EisnerAmper LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2016; - 3.
-To approve the Tonix Pharmaceuticals Holding Corp.
-2016 Stock Incentive Plan; - 4.
-To approve, on an advisory basis, the compensation of the Company's named executive officers; and - 5.
-To act on such other matters as may properly come before the meeting or any adjournment there.
+1. To elect the eight director nominees named in the Proxy Statement to hold office until the next annual meeting of shareholders;

+2. To ratify the appointment of EisnerAmper LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2017;

+3. To approve the Tonix Pharmaceuticals Holding Corp.
+2017 Stock Incentive Plan;

+4. To approve an amendment to the Company's Articles of Incorporation, as amended, to increase the Company's authorized shares of common stock from 15,000,000 to 150,000,000;

+5. To approve an amendment to the Company's Articles of Incorporation, as amended, to increase the maximum size of the board of directors;

+6. To approve an amendment to the Company's Articles of Incorporation, as amended, to clarify that, to the fullest extent permitted by Nevada law, our directors or officers shall not be personally liable to us or our shareholders for damages for breach of such director's or officer's fiduciary duty;

+7. To approve an amendment to the Company's Articles of Incorporation, as amended, to clarify that advancement of expenses is required in connection with any indemnification claim; and

+8. To act on such other matters as may properly come before the meeting or any adjournment there.

-The Board is not currently aware of any other business that will be brought before the 2016 Annual Meeting.
+The Board is not currently aware of any other business that will be brought before the 2017 Annual Meeting.